Unitarian Universalism has a long history of social action for peace and justice. Our groups welcome new members!

 Refugee Working Group: We facilitate the settlement of individual refugees and/or families through such tasks as arrangements for housing, banking, schooling and health issues.

-Environmental Working Group (EWG): The EWG educates on environmental issues.
-Recently, the EWG assisted our congregation in divesting fossil fuels from our investments.
+Environmental Action Group (EAG): The EAG educates on environmental issues.
+Projects have included assisting the congregation divesting fossil fuels from our investments.

 Welcoming Congregation Working Group: The Welcoming Congregation Working Group actively promotes the inclusion of lesbian, gay, bisexual and transgender (LGBT) peoples in all their diversities in our church, involves itself in out-reach to like-minded community groups and educates the congregation on related issues.